-Funeral Service Disruptions is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+The Penal Code classifies the Texas Funeral Service Disruptions law under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+Learn more about the Texas offense of Funeral Service Disruptions below.

 What is the current Texas law about Funeral Service Disruptions?

-The current Texas law defines the offense of Funeral Service Disruptions in Penal Code Section §42.055 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo provides the current law defining Funeral Service Disruptions in Penal Code Section §42.055, as follows:[1]

 (b) A person commits an offense if, during the period beginning three hours before the service begins and ending three hours after the service is completed, the person engages in picketing within 1,000 feet of a facility or cemetery being used for a funeral service.